mist64/cbmbus_doc/6 JiffyDOS.md

 In the receive case, the bits are sent in the order 0-1/2-3/4-5/6-7.

-### 4: Device puts data bits #2 and #3 onto wires
+#### 4: Device puts data bits #2 and #3 onto wires
 ![](docs/cbmbus/jiffydos-05.png =601x131)

 The device puts the second pair of data bits onto the two wires (CLK: #2, DATA: #3).

 The wires have to be valid 25 µs after the "Go!" signal.

-### 5: Device puts data bits #4 and #5 onto wires
+#### 5: Device puts data bits #4 and #5 onto wires
 ![](docs/cbmbus/jiffydos-06.png =601x131)

 The device puts the third pair of data bits onto the two wires (CLK: #4, DATA: #5).

 The wires have to be valid 36 µs after the "Go!" signal.

-### 6: Device puts data bits #6 and #7 onto wires
+#### 6: Device puts data bits #6 and #7 onto wires
 ![](docs/cbmbus/jiffydos-07.png =601x131)

 The device puts the final pair of data bits onto the two wires (CLK: #6, DATA: #7).

 The wires have to be valid 47 µs after the "Go!" signal.

-### 7: Device signals no EOI, and is now busy again
+#### 7: Device signals no EOI, and is now busy again
 ![](docs/cbmbus/jiffydos-08.png =601x131)

-Still timing-based, the device releases the DATA line so it can be operated by the controller again, and pulls the CLK line, signaling that there is no EOI.
+Still timing-based, the device pulls the CLK line, signaling that there is no EOI.
 A pulled CLK line also means that the device is now busy again, so the transmission of the next byte cannot start.

+In the no-EOI case, it also releases the DATA line so it can be operated by the controller again.

 The CLK line has to be pulled no later than 58 µs after the "Go!" signal.

-### 8: Controller is now busy again
+#### 8: Controller is now busy again
 ![](docs/cbmbus/jiffydos-09.png =601x131)

 After reading the CLK line (i.e. no earlier than after 58 µs), the controller pulls the DATA line.
 This is the same as the initial state, so the protocol continues with step 1 for the next data byte.

 Similarly to the send case, the controller can alternatively pull ATN at this point, and send an "UNTALK" command, for example.

-## JiffyDOS Byte Receive - EOI & Error
+### JiffyDOS Byte Receive - EOI & Error

 An EOI event is signaled through the CLK line in step 7.

-### 7a: Device signals EOI status
+#### 7a: Device signals EOI status
 ![](docs/cbmbus/jiffydos-10.png =601x131)

 If there is an EOI, instead of pulling the CLK line at 58 µs, the device keeps CLK released and pulls DATA at least between 58 µs and 71 µs.

 If both CLK and DATA are released, this indicates a "timeout" error.

-### 7b: Device is now busy again
+#### 7b: Device is now busy again
 ![](docs/cbmbus/jiffydos-11.png =601x131)

 At 71 µs, the device can now pull the CLK line, signaling that it is busy again and transmission of the next data byte cannot start.

+EOI signaling can be seen as delaying the device's last step in the sequence by keeping CLK released for some time after the last data bits:

 ![](docs/cbmbus/jiffydos-receive.png =601x301)